rancher/rancher-docs/docs/api/quickstart.md

 1. In the upper left corner, click **☰ > Global Settings**.
 1. Find and copy the address in the `server-url` field.
-1. Create a Rancher token with no scope.
-This will serve as your API key:
+1. [Create](../reference-guides/user-settings/api-keys#creating-an-api-key) a Rancher API key with no scope.
-  1. <!-- steps to create API key -->

 :::warning

-A Rancher token with no scope grants unrestricted access to all resources that the user can access.
-This token should be securely stored and rotated frequently to prevent unauthorized use.
+A Rancher API key with no scope grants unrestricted access to all resources that the user can access.
+This key should be stored securely and rotated frequently to prevent unauthorized use.

 :::

 1. Create a `kubeconfig.yaml` file in the following format.
-Replace `$SERVER_URL` with the server url and `$API_KEY` with your Rancher token:
+Replace `$SERVER_URL` with the server url and `$API_KEY` with your Rancher API key:

 ```yaml
 apiVersion: v1